 Built with a relatively long, 100.8-inch wheelbase, the Gallardo is 169.3 inches long overall.
 Its height is just 45.9 inches.
 An electronically controlled spoiler is fitted at the rear.

 The fully independent suspension uses double wishbones in front and at the rear.
 Two front-mounted radiators and a side-mounted oil cooler are installed.

 Weight distribution is 42 percent in the front and 58 percent at the rear, which Lamborghini says is optimal for traction, braking and handling.
 Pirelli PZero tires are mounted on 19-inch wheels.
 Brembo brakes have eight-piston front calipers and four-piston rear calipers.

-Two occupants fit inside the Gallardo.
+Interior Two occupants fit inside the Gallardo.
 Electrically folding outside mirrors and an anti-blinding inside mirror are standard.

-Gallardos get a 90-degree, 5.0-liter V-10 with four valves per cylinder, which produces 493 horsepower at a lofty 7,800 rpm.
+Under the Hood Gallardos get a 90-degree, 5.0-liter V-10 with four valves per cylinder, which produces 493 horsepower at a lofty 7,800 rpm.
 A drive-by-wire throttle is used.
 The six-speed gearbox can operate with "E-gear" robotized sequential shifting.
 According to Lamborghini, the Gallardo can accelerate from zero to 62 mph in 4.2 seconds.
 The all-wheel-drive system normally operates with 30 percent of output at the front and 70 percent at the rear, but it adjusts the proportion as needed.

-Antilock brakes incorporate electronic brake-force distribution.
+Safety Antilock brakes incorporate electronic brake-force distribution.
 Side-impact head and thorax airbags and dual-stage front airbags are installed.
 An electronic stability system is standard.